BSA Bantam 350 (2026) – Review

 2026 BSA Bantam 350 - Rivals

-Understandably, the main rivals are the bikes we’ve already mentioned here – the top-sellers in the sub-400cc retro class in the form of the Honda GB350S, Royal Enfield’s various 350 models and, to a lesser extent due to the price and performance differences, Triumph’s Street 400 (although different PCP deals and varying interest rates mean that the Triumph can be had for barely more than the Honda in terms of monthly payments).
+Understandably, the main rivals are the bikes we’ve already mentioned here – the top-sellers in the sub-400cc retro class in the form of the Honda GB350S, Royal Enfield’s various 350 models and, to a lesser extent due to the price and performance differences, Triumph’s Speed 400 (although different PCP deals and varying interest rates mean that the Triumph can be had for barely more than the Honda in terms of monthly payments).
 All offer a similar approach, and on paper the BSA looks to be a worthy rival.

 Triumph Speed 400 | Price: £5,345